Pollen Allergies: Symptoms & Natural Support Strategies

 If you are chronically dehydrated, histamine has to withdraw water from major regions of your vital organs to send it to your vital organs to sustain life and function.
 This chronic dehydration can lead to excessive histamine activity and histamine intolerance.
 As you’ve already learned, histamine intolerance can lead to a variety of symptoms including pollen allergies and related symptoms, such as congestion, sneezing, fatigue, pain, watery eyes, and coughing (15, 16, 17, 18).

 To keep your body healthy and reduce symptoms of pollen allergies, it is important that you stay hydrated.
 I recommend that you use a reverse osmosis system to avoid toxicity from tap water.
-Avoid plastic water bottles, and use glasses, glass bottles, aluminum bottles, and mason jars instead.
+Avoid plastic water bottles, and use glasses, glass bottles, stainless steel bottles, and mason jars instead.
 Start your day with 32 oz of fresh clean water.

 You may add some lemon or apple cider vinegar for an extra boost of alkalinity and digestion support.
 Drink regularly throughout the day, about 4 oz every 30 minutes or so.
 Make sure to drink green juices, herbal tea, and green smoothies, and eat hydrating fruits and veggies throughout the day in addition to water.
 To learn more about the connection between hydration, allergies, and asthma, I recommend this article.